Nonequilibrium configuration interaction method for transport in correlated quantum systems: Lindblad master equation in Liouville-Fock space

 The Lindblad master equation~\eqref{lindblad} describes the time evolution of an open embedded quantum system preserving Hermiticity, normalization, and positivity of the nonequilibrium density matrix.
 Open boundary conditions are taken into account by the non-Hermitian dissipative part, $\Pi \rho(t)$, which represents the influence of the reservoir on the buffer zone.
 The applied bias potential enters into the master equation via fermionic occupation numbers $f_{k\alpha}$ which depend on the temperature and the chemical potential in the left and right electrodes.
 We have recently demonstrated that this embedding procedure makes the master equation (\ref{lindblad}) exact in the steady-state regime, if the buffer zones are large enough to cure the deficiencies of Born-Markov approximation for treating the buffer-reservoir interface.\cite{dzhioev11a,dzhioev11b,dzhioev12}

+The Lindblad master equation ~\eqref{lindblad} is not gauge invariant with respect to the applied voltage bias, which is the difference between the chemical potentials of left and right reservoirs.
+To make the theory gauge invariant (for static electric field) one should add electrostatic potential which is obtained by solving Poisson equation with appropriate boundary conditions (electrictrostatic potential should be $\mu_L$ at the left boundary and $\mu_R$ at the right boundary).
+We do not solve the Poisson equation in this paper.
+Since we anyway choose the model hamiltonian for the buffer zones and for the system, the introducing the Poisson equation is unnecessary complication which does not have any importance for the results discussed here.

 We use a superoperator formalism and convert the Lindblad master equation~\eqref{lindblad} to the non-Hermitian Schr\"{o}edinger-like equation for the nonequilibrium density matrix.\cite{dzhioev11b,dzhioev12} Within the superoperator formalism the density matrix is considered as a vector in the Liouville-Fock space and all other operators as superoperators.
+In fact this Liouville-Fock space is nothing else but the CAR/CCR algebra of observables which admit the Gelfand-Naimark-Segal (GNS) representation, while the Liouville superoperator defined below is the generator of dynamics in this larger space.
 In Appendix A we present a brief summary of the formalism and demonstrate how to convert the Lindblad master equation into a superoperator form.
 The resulting equation is

 Here, the superoperators $\hat H = \hat H_S + \hat H_{SB} + \hat H_B$ and $\widetilde H = \widetilde H_S + \widetilde H_{SB} + \widetilde H_B$ are obtained from the Hamiltonian~\eqref{embedded_H} by replacing ordinary creation and annihilation operators $a^\dag,~a$ with non-tilde, $\hat a^\dag,~\hat a$, and tilde, $\widetilde a^\dag,~\widetilde a$, superoperators, respectively (note that we include the Lamb shift into $H_B$).
 The dissipators are given by